ndbroadbent/bundler_local_development/README.md

 * Call `Bundler.development_gems = [...]` in your Gemfile, to configure
   your default set of local gems.
   You can provide regular expressions or strings to match gem names.
+  You can also use `[:all]` to disable filtering and load all local gems if they exist.

 * Set the `$DEV_GEMS` environment variable to add extra gems to this list (semicolon separated list of gem names).

 If the `$GEM_DEV` environment variable is unset, this gem will have no effect.